kevynfg/wp-daily-message/README.md

 ## 📝 Credits to

-This project was based and using [Original Github Repository](https://github.com/pedroslopez/whatsapp-web.js) for more details.
+This project was based and using [whatsapp-web.js](https://github.com/pedroslopez/whatsapp-web.js) for more details.

 [⬆ Voltar ao topo](#wp-daily-message)<br>